-8 Despite the fact that the recently published IEM Communication on "Progress towards completing the Internal Energy Market" (13.10.2014, COM(2014) 634 final) recognised "the utmost importance that regulators and ACER keep a close eye on the trading activities, because consumers and policy makers need to trust that prices are not manipulated to the advantage of some but detriment of consumers.
-The Communication states that it is important that ACER and NRAs dispose of the necessary resources to carry out these significant new tasks."
+8 Despite the fact that the recently published IEM Communication on "Progress towards completing the Internal Energy Market" (13.10.2014, COM(2014) 634 final) recognised "the utmost importance that regulators and ACER keep a close eye on the trading activities, because

-complement of human resources in all areas; (ii) the Agency has been encouraged, in the same Opinion, to intensify its activities in a number of areas (e.g. cross-border cost allocation for the project of common interest, ensuring the proper and timely application of the entry-exit model for the European gas market, ...); and (iii) as the Agency currently operates with 77 staff members, meeting the requirements for operating REMIT would mean redeploying 50% of the staff currently working in other areas, which is clearly unrealistic.
+It should however be clear that internal redeployment could not be a solution to the resource problem for the operation of REMIT, since: (i) the Agency is already working with a very tight complement of human resources in all areas; (ii) the Agency has been encouraged, in the same Opinion, to intensify its activities in a number of areas (e.g. cross-border cost allocation for the project of common interest, ensuring the proper and timely application of the entry-exit model for the European gas market, ...); and (iii) as the Agency currently operates with 77 staff members, meeting the requirements for operating REMIT would mean redeploying 50% of the staff currently working in other areas, which is clearly unrealistic.